South Hamilton Community School District

 - Students were very excited for “Try Day Fridays” and would ask the Food Service Director what they were going to have that week.

-- The students were open to new items and several students said in a follow up survey that they had purchased the “Try Day Friday” item to eat at home.
+- The students were open to new items and several students reported that they had purchased the “Try Day Friday” item to eat at home.

 - Getting the fruit and vegetables from the local grocery store proved to be a challenge as the Food Service Director had to go purchase the items on her own.

 - Utilizing the Food Consumer Science students was also a challenge because they needed to research the fruit and vegetables and how to best prepare them.

 - Some kids refused to even try certain fruits or vegetables.

 From the Blog

 An Interview with San Diego Unified School District